We recommend going through a few steps prior to your event to make setting up at the venue as easy as possible.

 3. Plan your power source

 Leaving Simple Booth running uses a lot of power because the camera and camera preview require a lot of resources.

 4. Plan your WiFi network

-While our apps will work offline, you will need the internet to log into the app.
+While our apps will work offline, you will need the internet to log into the app and sync your settings.
 If possible, it's best to bring your own wireless hotspot so that you don't run into any surprises with connectivity issues.